Facial Video-based Remote Physiological Measurement via Self-supervised Learning: Method

 \subsection{Overview}

-Our goal is to learn rPPG signals from unlabelled face videos.
+Our goal is to learn rPPG signals from unlabelled facial videos.
 The overview of our framework is illustrated in Fig.~\ref{fig2}.
 The basic pipeline is to first generate positive and negative samples from the input video, then extract rPPG signals from them, and finally learn contrastive frequency information among these rPPG signals.
-Specifically, given a short face video, we cut it into several clips, each with $T$ frames.
+Specifically, given a short facial video, we first follow~\cite{yu_physformer_2022,li_learning_2023,yu_physformer_2023} to use the open-source face detector MTCNN \cite{zhang_joint_2016} to detect, align and crop the face area in each frame in advance.
+The face alignment operation in MTCNN aligns the upside-down faces, rotated faces, and even side faces to canonical frontal faces.
+Then we cut the aligned facial video into several clips, each with $T$ frames.
 One clip is randomly selected as the main input $\mathbf {x^a}$ while the rest is taken as $\mathbf {x^a}$'s temporal neighbors for later usage.
 In the data augmentation stage (Sec.~\ref{sec3.2}), we first apply spatial augmentation to $\mathbf {x^a}$, which does not affect its interior rPPG signals, to generate a number of positive samples $\mathbf {X^p}=\{\mathbf{x^p}\}$.
 Next, we introduce the learnable frequency augmentation (LFA) module to generate a number of negative samples $\mathbf{X^n}=\{\mathbf{x^n}\}$ which have different rPPG signal frequencies to that of $\mathbf{x^a}$.
 We feed a set of frequency ratios $R = \{r\}$ into the LFA module to modulate the rPPG signal of $\mathbf{x^a}$.
 Having $\mathbf{X^p}$ and $\mathbf{X^n}$, in the signal extraction stage (Sec.~\ref{sec3.3}), we pass them into local rPPG expert aggregation (REA) modules to estimate corresponding rPPG signals, denoted by $\mathbf{Y^p}=\left \{\mathbf{y^p} \right\}$ and $\mathbf{Y^n}=\left \{\mathbf{y^n} \right \}$ respectively.
 The REA module encodes complementary pulsation information from different face regions and uses a spatio-temporal gating net to aggregate the information for a final rPPG prediction.
 Last, in the network optimization stage (Sec.~\ref{sec3.4}), the frequency contrastive loss is applied among signals from $\mathbf{Y^p}$ or between $\mathbf{Y^p}$ and $\mathbf{Y^n}$.
 The frequency ratio consistency loss is applied between signals from $\mathbf{Y^p}$ and $\mathbf{Y^n}$ to enforce their frequency ratios according to input ratios in $R$.
-We also introduce a cross-video frequency agreement loss by extracting rPPG signals from $\mathbf{x^a}$'s temporal neighbors and enforce their frequencies to be similar to that of $\mathbf{x^a}$.
+We also introduce a cross-video frequency agreement loss by extracting rPPG signals from $\mathbf{x^a}$'s temporal neighbors and enforcing their frequencies to be similar to that of $\mathbf{x^a}$.